 \section{Introduction}

-Since the work of Demazure in \cite{DemazureSousgroupRangMaximalGroupeCremona}, normal varieties endowed with an effective torus action have been extensively studied.
+Since the work of Demazure in \cite{Dem70}, normal varieties endowed with an effective torus action have been extensively studied.
 In that work, toric varieties naturally emerged, and the author provided a combinatorial description of the smooth ones.
-At the time, these varieties were referred to as \textit{toroidal embeddings}, as seen in \cite{KKMSDtoroidal} and \cite{OdaTorusEmbeddingsAndApp}.
-A foundational survey based on earlier works was presented by Danilov in \cite{DanGeometry}, where these varieties were referred to as \textit{toric varieties} for the first time.\footnote{Danillov called them \textit{toral} in russian, but in the english traduction appeared as \textit{toric}.
-See \cite[Appendix A]{CDtoricvariety} for a brief historical overview of toric varieties.}
+At that time, these varieties were referred to as \textit{toroidal embeddings}, as seen in \cite{KKMSD73} and \cite{Oda78}.
+A foundational survey based on earlier works was presented by Danilov in \cite{Dan78}, where these varieties were referred to as \textit{toric varieties} for the first time.\footnote{Danilov called them \textit{toral} in russian, but in the English translation they appeared as \textit{toric}.
+See \cite[Appendix A]{CLS11} for a brief historical overview of toric varieties.}

-In general, normal toric varieties can be understood in terms of \textit{cones} or \textit{fans} (for modern references, see \cite{CDtoricvariety} or \cite{FultonToricVar}).
+In general, normal toric varieties can be understood in terms of \textit{cones} or \textit{fans} (for modern references, see \cite{CLS11} or \cite{Ful93}).
 In the words of Fulton, \textit{toric varieties have provided a remarkably fertile testing ground for general theories}.
-Furthermore, toric varieties have found numerous applications in physics and computational fields.
+Furthermore, toric varieties have found numerous applications in physics and computational fields of study.

 Throughout this century, new results have emerged regarding toric varieties.
 Almost all the works mentioned above were developed over algebraically closed fields, as all algebraic tori are \textit{split} in that context.
-For non-split toric varieties, i.e. when the algebraic torus acting is not split, achieving an algebro-combinatorial description is not possible because the group of cocharacters does not fully manifest.
-However, since every algebraic torus splits over a finite Galois extension, it is possible to obtain an algebro-combinatorial description accompanied by a Galois action (see \cite{huruguentosphemmedings} and \cite{ELFSTarithmetic}).
-Moreover, various taxonomies can be applied to classify non-split toric varieties, depending on the definition of toric varieties and the types of morphisms considered \cite{DuncanTwisted}.
+For non-split toric varieties, i.e. when the algebraic torus acting is non-split, obtaining a combinatorial description is not possible in terms of cocharacters only.
+However, since every algebraic torus splits over a finite Galois extension, it is possible to obtain a combinatorial description accompanied by a Galois action (see \cite{Hur11} and \cite{ELFST14}).
+Moreover, various taxonomies can be applied to classify non-split toric varieties, depending on the definition of toric varieties and the types of morphisms considered \cite{Dun16}.